davidgonmar/image_classification_pytorch/README.md

-# CIFAR100 PyTorch
+# Image classification, PyTorch

-Implementation of various popular papers on PyTorch, aimed at training from scratch on the CIFAR100 dataset.
+Implementation of various popular architectures for image classification on PyTorch.